-Trypanophobia refers to the extreme fear that some people have for injections or hypodermic needles.
-It is normal to feel some amount of discomfort when it comes to medical procedures involving injections, but a trypanophobic has such an extreme and irrational fear of injections that he/she either avoids any medical treatment or exhibits anxious or avoidance behavior.
-Some of them suffering from this disorder may even faint when they are exposed to injections though the procedure may not require them.
+Trypanophobia refers to the extreme fear of injections or hypodermic needles that many people experience.
+It is normal to feel some amount of discomfort when it comes to medical procedures involving injections.
+A trypanophobic however has such an extreme and irrational fear of injections that he/she either avoids any medical treatment or exhibits anxious or avoidance behavior.

 Although trypanophobia is simply defined as fear of injections, it can appear in several forms.

 Vasovagal: People suffering this form of the phobia do not only fear the sight of needles, but also the thought and feeling of needles.
 This most common needle phobia type is vasovagal reflex action that has been inherited.